jackrea07/BSafeHelmet/README.md

 ## Known Bugs
 ### Blind-Spot/Crash Detection
 - Currently the math for how far away the object is has not been developed properly.
 It repeatedly says "Distance: 0" regardless of how far away the detected object is.
 We will work on fixing that for the next milestone.
+- Crash Detection has not been fully tested yet, false negatives/positives exist

 ### App
 - GPS does not scrape real-time location.
 Uses placeholder coordinates for now.